gerhynes/networking-notes/README.md

 The root zone only stores high level information on the Top Level Domains (TLDs) of DNS.
 TLDs can be generic `.com` or country-code specific, `.uk`, `.au`.
 IANA delegates the management of these TLDs to other organizations known as registries.
 The job of the root zone is to point to these TLD registries.

 The TLD servers point to authoritative name servers, which host one or more zones for a domain, such as `netflix.com` or `bsky.app`.
 So the `netflix.com` entry in the TLD points to the Netflix name servers.
 The name servers host the zone for a given domain.
 This means they host the ZoneFile which contains the data for that zone.
-These zones and ZoneFiles are also authoritative for that domain.
+These zones and ZoneFiles are also authoritative for that domain.#
+#### Walking the Tree
+The job of DNS is to help you locate and get a query response from the authoritative zone which hosts the DNS records you need.

+If you perform a DNS query for `www.netflix.com`, the first thing to be checked will be the local cache and Hosts file.
+If the local client doesn't know the DNS name you're querying, a DNS resolver is checked next.
+A Resolver is a type of DNS server often running on a home router or within an IP provider and will make the query on your behalf.
+The Resolver checks its own local cache and might be able to return an non-authoritative answer.

+The Resolver queries the root zone, which contains name server records for the `.com` TLD.
+The Resolver can now query one of the `.com` name servers.
+The `.com` name servers can direct the Resolver to the `netflix.com` name servers.
+The Resolver queries the `netflix.com` name servers, they return a DNS record to the Resolver, which caches the result to improve future performance.

+No one name server has all the answers but every query moves you to the next step.
 #### Registering a New Domain
 A Domain Registrar (Route53 or Hover) has one function, to let you purchase domains.
 To allow this, they have a relationship with the TLD Registry for many top level domains.